Vaccine Injury Compensation

 In addition, the VICP has strict guidelines on filing deadlines, requiring a petition to be filed within the timeframes below:

-- Changes to the Vaccine Injury Table: a petition must be filed within two (2) years from the date of the Table change for injuries, or eight (8) years from the date of the Table change for deaths;
+- Changes: a petition must be filed within two (2) years from the date of the Table change for injuries, or eight (8) years from the date of the Table change for deaths

-- Additionally, the Vaccine Injury Court may extend these deadlines in unique cases through equitable tolling.
+- Extension: Additionally, the Vaccine Injury Court may extend these deadlines in unique cases through equitable tolling.